-All other reasons not listed above, including but not limited to the following: work, suspension, getting haircut, going shopping or to library, truancy from class or school, out of town without prior administrative approval, personal errands.
+All other reasons not listed above, including but not limited to the following: work, out of school suspension, getting haircut, going shopping or to the library, out of town without prior administrative approval, personal errands.
 In any case of an unexcused absence, zeros will be given on any tests or assignments due that day and those grades cannot be made up.